 Each field of the format specification is discussed in detail below.
-If a percent sign (%) is followed by a character that has no meaning as a format control character, the behavior is undefined.
-One exception to this behavior is %%.
-To specify a percent-sign character, use %%.
+If a percent sign (%) is followed by a character that has no meaning as a format control character, that character and following characters up to the next percent sign are treated as an ordinary sequence of characters; that is, a sequence of characters that must match the input.
+For example, to specify a percent-sign character, use %%.